 The ever-present wood hammer is the C.M.B.'s "sister-prop", which is (obviously) used for striking the bell.

-Here again we find some interesting observations on protocol, but now in the form of a lack of consistency.
+Here again we find some interesting observations on protocol, but now showing a lack of consistency.

 The "call to order" is always sounded using pairs of strikes (ding-ding ... ding-ding ... etc.), and according to Mr Schnitzer's article